rainsummer613/slca/README.md

 <br>

 ## How to use
-Model can be used with the parameters that we found during optimization or with any other parameters.
-If you want to try to find more optimal parameters - you need to complete the next step and retrain the model.\
+Model can be used with the parameters that we found during optimization, or with any other parameters.
+If you want to try to find more optimal parameters - you need to complete the next step and retrain the model.

 If you just want to check it out - please run the `example.ipynb` file.
 What you need:
     - a pre-trained saliency model